airmencoders/travisspark.com/aboutus/index.md

       textOrientation: right
     - header: John Dickerson, Innovation & Continuity Officer
       descriptor: >
-        Mr. John Dickerson is on loan to Phoenix Spark from Manpower here at Travis Air Force Base
+        Mr. John Dickerson is on loan to Phoenix Spark from Manpower here at Travis Air Force Base.
+A retired veteran, having served 26 years in the USAF, John has been working for Phoenix Spark for the last five years.
+John was previously stationed at Altus AFB, OK, Loring AFB, ME, Travis AFB, CA, and Dover AFB, DE.
+John has a Baccalaureate in Computer Engineering and an MBA in Program Management.
+John's concentration here at Phoenix Spark is Operations Management, Procurement, Budget Management, Facilities, and Lab Operations.
       image:
       textOrientation: left
     - header: TSgt Stephen Jogerst, Additive Manufacturing